harryhua2021/School_District_Analysis/README.md

 #  Summary

-### Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

 ### The Math passing rate of THS has declined.

 ### The reading passing rate of THS has declined.